pak-center/zpmd/README.md

 - blocking read
 - single thread
 - single buffer
-- operates on MySQL DB (single database - multiple tables, like d0r3 type records have their own table)
+- operates on MySQL (single database - multiple tables, like d0r3 type records have their own table)
 - database engine = InnoDB with indexes on tables

 ## Supported Domains and Records by zpmd v0.9.0 & MySQL database INSERT